 Any adult who’s been at the whole parenting thing for a while will tell you that there are many stages to raising kids.
 From their first cry to their first date, there are a million little milestones.
 And let’s face it, many of those take place in the bathroom – potty training, brushing new teeth, the first bath, the first shower, fighting to get them to take a shower, and then fighting to get them out.
 Oh, and don’t forget the sibling rivalry over bathroom time.

 Bathrooms are chock-full of safety hazards.
 From scalding water and slippery surfaces to dangling cords and cleaning products, there are a multitude of potential dangers for parents to worry about.
-Here are several things you can do to help keep your kids’ safe:
+When they’re little:

 - Set the water temperature in your home no higher than 120 degrees.

-- Install locks on cabinet doors and drawers to keep cleaning supplies, medicine and other chemicals out of reach.
+- Install toilet locks and locks on cabinet doors and drawers to keep cleaning supplies, medicine and other chemicals out of reach.

 If you have more than one sink in your master bathroom, you likely understand the value in not having to fight over space with your partner while brushing your teeth.
 Giving your kiddos the same advantage can separate them just enough so that you don’t have to play referee.
-If you’re adding a new vanity, consider an integrated slide-out step to help smaller family members reach.
+If you’ve got kids at different ages and stages, consider installing sinks at different heights so they can choose which to use.
+If you prefer a single vanity with dual sinks, consider an integrated slide-out step to give smaller kids a boost.

-Yep, you read that correctly.
 We’re all for teaching kids to share, but in the bathroom, things like towels and toothbrushes don’t count.
 Kids have a lot of stuff, and that stuff only multiples as they grow.
-From bath toys and toothbrushes to hair dryers, straighteners, curlers; body lotions, razors, sprays and every hair product under the sun.
 Assign each of your kids a color, and then color-code a drawer, bin or storage caddy for each child’s personal belongings.
 Take it a step further by color coordinating their bath towels, toothbrushes and towel hooks to make it easy for kiddos to identify what’s theirs.

-Whether you’re trying to design a colorful bathroom for a toddler or a modern space your teenagers will love, Re-Bath’s team of professionals are ready to help.
+Whether you’re trying to design a colorful bathroom that’s just right for your toddler or a modern space your teenager will love, Re-Bath’s team of professionals are ready to help.
 Schedule your free in-home design and estimate today.